Search Menu

 Curb Boredom

-Stock up on dog toys.
-If they’re hollow, fill them with desirable treats like small amounts of peanut butter, frozen banana slices, and dog food.
-These can be made up ahead of time and put in the freezer until you’re ready to use them.
-You can also hide dog treats around the house for your pet to find.
-Make a game out of it.
+Stock up on your dog’s favorite toys ahead of school starting for the year.
+If they’re hollow, fill them with desirable treats like small amounts of peanut butter, frozen banana slices, or dog food.
+You can fill these toys ahead of time and put in the freezer until you’re ready to use them.

 Determine Bathroom Breaks